David-Maisonave/MediaFileDuplicateFinder/README.md

 ## Exclusive **MFDF** Features
 These features are not on the original base fork, and they're only included in **Media File Duplicate Finder**.
 - Only delete files which match the filters.
   - In the original fork [0x90d/videoduplicatefinder](https://github.com/0x90d/videoduplicatefinder), all actions apply to filtered out items as well as viewable items.
-It makes it easy for a user to unintentionally delete many files.
+This made it easy for a users to accedently delete 100's of files unintentionally.
   - Media File Duplicate Finder does **NOT** delete files which are filtered out.
 - Remember window size and location from last running instance.
   - On program startup, sets the window size and position from the previous running instance.